 Transmission system operator Fingrid and nuclear power company TVO began preparations to connect the Olkiluoto 3 reactor unit to the national grid.
-Yet, the connection requires special arrangements, as Olkiluoto 3 will be considerably larger than previous electricity production units when completed, with a rated net capacity of 1600 MW.
-Finland’s power system can withstand the failure of a power plant of 1300 MW.
-Fingrid and TVO made a preliminary agreement during the planning of the Olkiluoto 3 reactor unit concerning the so-called system protection, whereby the reactor unit could be connected to the electricity system.
-In technical terms, the arrangement means that when Olkiluoto 3 is disconnected from the grid, industrial consumption will be restricted in close to real time such that the disturbance in the electricity system would remain within the allowed 1300 MW limit.
+Yet, the connection requires special arrangements, as Olkiluoto 3 will be considerably larger than previous electricity production units when completed, with a rated net capacity of 1600'.W.
+Finland's power system can withstand the failure of a power plant of 1300'.W.
+Fingrid and TVO made a preliminary agreement during the planning of the Olkiluoto 3 reactor unit concerning system protection, whereby the reactor unit could be connected to the electricity system.
+In technical terms, the arrangement means that when Olkiluoto 3 is disconnected from the grid, industrial consumption will be restricted in close to real time so that the disturbance in the electricity system would remain within the allowed 1300'.W limit.

 The operating NPPs in Finland are located in two different sites, at Olkiluoto and Loviisa.
 Both are located on the coast of Finland, Loviisa on the south coast and Olkiluoto on the west coast.
 Both NPPs use the sea as the ultimate heat sink.
 Loviisa and Olkiluoto are existing sites with operating power plants and developed transport infrastructure.

 The public is informed about all phases of nuclear projects on the national and local level.
 Everyone is able to give their opinion on the projects in question during the public hearing process.
-However, a positive decision for any licence can also be challenged by those who are affected by immediate consequences of the licence and the licensee.
+Also the positive decision for any licence can be challenged by those who are affected by immediate consequences of the licence and the licensee.

 2.4.
 ORGANIZATIONS INVOLVED IN CONSTRUCTION OF NPPs